 Companies can hire internationally through several methods, each with different implications:

 Employer of Record (EOR): The EOR legally employs workers on your behalf.
-This option provides the most compliance protection but typically costs 5-15% of the employee's salary.
+This option provides the most compliance protection but typically costs 8-15% of salary OR $300-$1,000 per month per employee, depending on the country and pricing model.

 Independent contractors: Engaging freelancers or consultants can be simpler, but carries misclassification risks if the relationship resembles employment.